 - Delay of new PST registration requirements — The new PST registration requirements on e-commerce and the implementation of PST on sweetened carbonated drinks will be delayed and their timing will be reviewed by September 30

-- BC Emergency Benefit for Workers — Tax-free one-time payment of $1,000 to British Columbians (EI-eligible and non-EI eligible) whose ability to work has been impacted by COVID-19, to be aligned with federal government program
+- BC Emergency Benefit for Workers — Tax-free one-time payment of $1,000 to British Columbians (EI-eligible and non-EI eligible) whose ability to work has been impacted by COVID-19.
+To be eligible, workers over the age of 15 must have been a resident of BC on March 15, meet the eligibility requirements and approved for the CERB, and filed/will file a 2019 BC income tax return, and not be receiving provincial income or disability assistance.

 - Recovery Plan — $1.5 billion allocated to support long-term economic recovery, to be allocated once the pandemic has passed